hazraimran/SQL-DQN-Backend/README.md

 ## Usage
 1. Clone the repository.
 2. Install the dependencies using `npm install`.
-3. Run the server using `npx tsx src/index.ts`.
+3. Run the server using `npm run start`.

 ## Project Structure
 ```bash